Hamdan-Khan/http-from-tcp-in-javascript/README.md

 Check [this file](/http/index.ts) for a more detailed implementation.

+To use the server package outside of the `http` directory, make sure to run `pnpm build`

 ## Chunked Streaming

 A cute little implementation of a chunked streaming proxy for large responses can also be found in [this file](/http/index.ts).